adiIspas/Graph-Algorithms/README.md

 # Graph-Algorithms

-My homework for laboratory of graph algorithms written in C/C++
+My homeworks for laboratory of graph algorithms written in C/C++